roaet/wafflehaus/README.md

  </pre>
 <p>

-The section header on line 1 is required by paste and defines the label that will be used when referencing the Request Networks middleware.
+The section header on line 1 is required by paste and defines the label that will be used when referencing the Request Networks middleware.<br/>
 The use setting on line 2 will select the package and function to use when the WSGI stack reaches this point.
-This line is required by paste.
+This line is required by paste.<br/>
-The required_nets settings on lines 3 and 4 is a list of required UUIDs to look for The banned_nets settings on lines 5 and 6 is a list of required UUIDs to block
+The required_nets settings on lines 3 and 4 is a list of required UUIDs to look for<br/>
+The banned_nets settings on lines 5 and 6 is a list of required UUIDs to block<br/>
+The UUIDs are just examples.<br/>
 </p>